dbt-labs/docs.getdbt.com/website/docs/docs/cloud/secure/snowflake-privatelink.md

 :::note

-AWS private internal stages are not not currently supported.
+AWS private internal stages are not currently supported.

 :::